 The pricing breaks down like this:

-That $26/month difference adds up to $312 per year, so annual billing is worth it if you’re committed to selling on Shopify for at least the next 12 months.
+That $26/month difference adds up to $312 per year, so annual billing is worth it if you’re committed to Shopify for at least 12 months.
+If you’re still evaluating whether Shopify is right for you at all, our getting started with Shopify guide walks through the platform basics before you commit to a paid plan.

 Grow Plan vs Basic Plan: What Changes

-The jump from Basic to Grow isn’t just about paying more - it changes how your store operates day to day.
-Here’s a direct comparison of the features that matter most:
+The jump from Basic to Grow changes how your store operates day to day.
+Here is a direct comparison of the features that matter most:

 Staff accounts: Basic gives you 2 staff logins.
 Grow gives you 5.
 If you work with a virtual assistant, a fulfillment person, or a marketing freelancer, you’ll hit Basic’s limit fast.

 Credit card processing fees: This is the biggest financial difference.
 Basic charges 2.9% + 30 cents per online transaction.
-Grow drops that to 1.9% + 30 cents.
-On a $50 order, that’s a difference of 50 cents.
+Grow drops that to 1.9% + 30 cents, a full percentage point lower.
+On a $50 order, that’s 50 cents.
 Across hundreds of orders per month, it adds up quickly.

-Reporting: Basic gives you overview dashboards - total sales, sessions, returning customer rate.
-Grow adds standard reports that let you break down performance by product, channel, traffic source, and time period.
+Reporting: Basic gives you overview dashboards covering total sales, sessions, and returning customer rate.
+Grow adds standard reports that break down performance by product, channel, traffic source, and time period.
 You can see which products sell best on weekdays vs. weekends, or which marketing channel drives the most repeat buyers.

 In-person selling: Both plans include Shopify POS Lite, but Grow’s lower in-person card rate (2.6% + 10 cents vs. 2.7% + 10 cents on Basic) saves a bit if you sell at markets or events.